Princeton University Band: Foundation and early history

-The modern Princeton University Band was established in October 1919 when a group of undergraduate musicians decided that a regular musical presence was needed at Palmer Stadium, home of Princeton's multi-time national champion football team; however, these events were in many ways merely a reorganization of the preexisting R.O.T.C.
-Band that had served a much smaller role on campus several years earlier, making Princeton's Band one of the oldest of its kind in the country.
+The modern Princeton University Band was established in October 1919 when a group of undergraduate musicians decided that a regular musical presence was needed at Palmer Stadium, home of Princeton's 22-time national champion football team; however, these events were in many ways merely a reorganization of the preexisting ROTC Band that had served a much smaller role on campus several years earlier, making Princeton's Band one of the oldest of its kind in the country.
 Some of the band traveled to perform at the Yale Bowl for the season's only away game, beginning a long tradition of the PUB attending all football games, home and away.

 For over a decade, the PUB performed on a tight budget, clad only in black sweaters with bow-ties and white pants; however, thanks to the contributions of many alumni supporters in 1936, the band was able to afford new instruments, music, and, most notably, new uniforms — black blazers with orange collars and a Princeton Band insignia on the breast pocket.

-In 1937, the PUB expanded its role at Princeton by playing not only during football games, but also basketball and ice hockey.
-By the 1940s, they were playing at nearly all home basketball and hockey contests, as well as at several lacrosse matches and in some more formal spring concerts.
+In 1937, the PUB expanded its role at Princeton by performing not only during football games, but also at basketball and ice hockey.
+By the 1940s, they were performing at nearly all home basketball and hockey games, as well as at several lacrosse matches and more formal spring concerts.